-The flows are often creative, exploratory and intuitive drawing on complementary approaches to asana such as Slow Flow Gentle Vinyasa, Scaravelli Inspired, Somatic, Mindfulness based and Trauma Sensitive approaches.
+The flows are often creative, exploratory and intuitive drawing on complementary approaches to asana such as Slow Flow Gentle Vinyasa, Scaravelli Inspired, Body Mind Centering, Somatic, Mindfulness based and Trauma Sensitive approaches.

 Insight (Mindfulness and Metta) Meditation

-A general introduction to basic Buddhadharma with an emphasis on the Buddha’s Teaching on the Four Noble Truths and the Noble Eightfold Path
+A general exploration into basic Buddhadharma with an emphasis on the Buddha’s Teaching on the Four Noble Truths (Suffering and liberation from suffering) and the Noble Eightfold Path (The Middle Way)

 Asana Technique & Areas of Enquiry